Winrock is committed to maintaining a workplace free from sexual harassment.

 All managers who receive a complaint or information about suspected sexual harassment, observe what may be sexually harassing behavior, or for any reason suspect that sexual harassment is occurring are required to report such suspected sexual harassment to the Chief Risk and Compliance Officer.

-All complaints or information about sexual harassment will be investigated, led by the Chief Risk and Compliance Officer.
+All complaints or information about sexual harassment, workplace harassment or discrimination will be investigated, led by the Chief Risk and Compliance Officer.
 Investigations will be conducted in a timely manner and will be confidential to the extent possible.Table of Contents